 Words like Suicide, Homicide, Prostitution, Prison, Homelessness and Life on the Street.

-Our Ukrainian ministry partners are working every day in three different cities to ensure that our vision becomes a reality.
+Our Ukrainian ministry partners are working every day in two cities to ensure that our vision becomes a reality.

 What We Do

 Our Ukrainian ministry partners offer pre-graduation mentoring and outreach to develop relationships with kids before they leave the orphanage.